-31 T.C.G.
+32 T.C.G.
 Rich (1991).
 Crucifers of Great Britain and Ireland.

-capable of forming a seed bank which may result in local persistence.
-Normal flowering is from May to November, but the mild winter of 2015-16 demonstrated an ability to flower and fruit on young plants into January (see photographs at Wye).
+Erysimum cheiranthoides tetrad records (to 2021) from BSBI database winter of 2015-16 demonstrated an ability to flower and fruit on young plants into January (see photographs at Wye).